MESSAGE FROM THE CHIEF

 In order to satisfactorily complete the residency program, the resident must:

 - Successfully complete all clinical rotations within the Department of Physics.
-Each resident will be assigned to a staff clinical medical physicist who will serve in a supervisory role for that clinical rotation.
+Each resident will be assigned to a staff clinical medical physicist who will serve in a supervisory role for each clinical rotation.

 - Successfully complete all independent projects which are assigned to cover major clinical medical physics topics not encountered on a routine basis (e.g., linac acceptance and commissioning, treatment planning system commissioning, etc.).

-- Attend various departmental meetings, conferences, and seminars that are relevant to the resident’s training.
+- Attend various department meetings, conferences, and seminars that are relevant to the resident’s training.
 The resident shall have an attendance rate of no less than 75% for all meetings, conferences, and seminars.

 - Obtain satisfactory performance evaluations from staff medical physicists for all clinical rotations and independent projects.
 If evaluation is not satisfactory, complete additional assignments to make up any deficiencies.

-- Pass regular oral exams administered by supervising medical physicists, residency Program Director, and residency Deputy Program Director.
+- Pass regular oral exams administered by supervising medical physicists, residency Program Director, residency Associate Program Director, and designees from affiliate partner sites.
 If exam performance is not satisfactory, additional work in particular areas may be assigned followed by re-examination at a later date.

-Resident-related expenses include resident salary and benefits, training materials (online resources,books, journals, etc.), travel (car or airfare, room, board) for training or professional meetings, professional memberships, a laptop computer, and incidentals (such as office supplies).
+Resident-related expenses include resident salary and benefits, training materials (online resources, journals, etc.), a laptop computer, travel (car or airfare, room and board) for training or professional meetings, professional membership dues, and incidentals (such as office supplies).

-Program residents are paid the same as physician residents in regional residencies of the LSU System for the first and second years of residency (PGY-1 and PGY-2), respectively.
-These salaries vary slightly by location, and in Baton Rouge, the stipends in 2013 are $44,168 (1st year) and $45,500 (2nd year).
-Each resident is also provided benefits from the host institution, which may vary.
-At MBPCC, benefits include medical, dental, life insurance, a 403(b) retirement account, and 15 days of paid time off with an additional 10 days of holidays and floating holidays.
-Residents also receive up to $1,500 each year in reimbursement for residency-related educational and professional expenses, as described above.
+Program residents are paid the same as physician PGY-1 and PGY-2 residents in regional residencies of the LSU System for the first and second years of residency, respectively.
+These salaries vary with inflation and slightly by location, and currently in Baton Rouge, the stipends are $49,051 (1st year) and $50,695 (2nd year).
+Each resident is also provided benefits from the respective institution.
+At MBPCC, these include medical, dental, life insurance, 403(b), and 15 days of paid time off with an additional 10 days of floating and select federal holidays.

 Each year a senior resident is selected from among the 2nd year residents.
-The senior resident’s responsibility includes giving a resident report to the Program Committee on any issues or concerns with the Program.
+The senior resident’s responsibility includes giving a resident report to the Program Committee at the monthly Residency Committee meetings on any issues or concerns with the Program.
 Additionally, the senior resident is primarily responsible for coordinating consortium-wide resident activity, such as periodic journal club, ABR Board review, and social events.

-All residents and faculty are invited to attend workshops and/or symposiums hosted by MBPCC, and the annual residency graduation ceremonies in June.
+All residents and faculty are invited for workshops and/or symposiums hosted by MBPCC, and the annual residency graduation ceremonies in June.

 The following describes the Program resources available at MBPCC.
 Program resources at the affiliate sites may be obtained by contacting each Program director or on their website.